ZiraelMon/GuildedRose_Refactoring_Kata/README.md

    - Quality increases by 3 when there are 5 days or less
    - Quality drops to 0 after the concert

-## Future Improvements

-Potential areas for further enhancement:

-1. Implementation of Strategy Pattern for different item types
-2. Addition of new item categories
-3. Enhanced error handling
-4. Performance optimizations for large inventory sets

 ## Contributing